Skip to main content

 3. that it will not enter into any contract with a third party that is inconsistent with the contents of this Agreement during the term of this Agreement.

 Article 13 of the SFEC establishes who bears the costs of Artist education and training prior to revenue generation and how these costs will be treated in profit distribution.
-The Artist's consent is important in this regulation.
+The Artist’s consent is essential in this regulation.

 While it is beneficial to the Artist to be educated and trained at the Company’s costs and expenses to improve their abilities, once the Artist’s contract is terminated, the Company’s costs and expenditures will be turned almost always into sunk costs.
 Sunk costs occur when a company can’t recoup the cost once it’s spent, but in order for an artist to be marketable to the public, it’s necessary to educate and train them to improve their abilities.
 Companies are well aware of this and are usually willing to compromise with artists on a modest level.

-For the Artist, education, and training are some of the hardest parts of making their debut, but they want to confirm that they get the best education and training possible to improve their abilities.
-However, the Company accepts the risk of increasing costs if it accommodates all of the Artist's desires.
-Therefore, the Company and the Artist need to agree in advance on a situation where the quality of the Artist's education and training is at a certain level, but not too costly.
+For the Artist, education, and training are some of the most complex parts of making their debut, but they want to confirm that they get the best education and training possible to improve their abilities.
+However, the Company accepts the risk of increasing costs if it accommodates all of the Artist’s desires.
+Therefore, the Company and the Artist need to agree in advance on a situation where the quality of the Artist’s education and training is at a certain level but not too costly.
 I recommend that the Company and the Artist agree on and implement rules of practice, such as keeping documented evidence that they have approved the content and amount of expenses required (e.g., signing a monthly settlement document).

-It's important to engrave that the costs and expenses incurred for education and training will be recouped up to break even before the Artist shares any profits with the Company after their debut.
+It’s crucial to engrave that the costs and expenses incurred for education and training will be recouped up to break even before the Artist shares any profits with the Company after their debut.
 Not all costs and expenses are free for the Artist and the Company.

 * Standard contract analysis continues in the series.

-** References and quotations:
+** References and Quotations:

 https://www.mcst.go.kr/kor/s_data/ordinance/instruction/instructionView.jsp?pSeq=2413